Francesco Pierri

 I am an Assistant Professor in the Datascience group of the Department of Electronics, Information and Bioengineering at Politecnico di Milano.

-My research focuses on the development and application of data-driven computer science and network science methodologies to study large-scale phenomena in online social networks and media.
+My research falls in the area of Computational Social Science and it focuses on the development and application of data-driven computer science and network science methodologies to study online large-scale socio-economic phenomena.

 • Leveraging Large Language Models (chatGPT et al.) to detect and fact-check online misinformation